tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 ### Feasibility of the Proposed Solutions

 Solution 0, besides the drawbacks described in the previous section, provides guarantees that are weaker than the rest.
-The Application does not have the assurance that more than *2n/3* vote extensions will *always* be available when calling `PrepareProposal`.
+The Application does not have the assurance that more than *2n<sub>h</sub>/3* vote extensions will *always* be available when calling `PrepareProposal` at height *h+1*.
-This level of guarantees is probably not strong enough for vote extensions to be useful for some of the use cases that motivated them in the first place, e.g., encrypted mempool transactions.
+This level of guarantees is probably not strong enough for vote extensions to be useful for some important use cases that motivated them in the first place, e.g., encrypted mempool transactions.

 Solution 1, while being simple in that the changes needed in the current Tendermint codebase would be rather small, is changing the block format, and would therefore require all blockchains using